kevindublin/promptme/README.md

 ## Known Issues:

-~~- View Feedback shows all feedback for a user on each individual draft~~ ~~- Mobile Write view TinyMCE auto switches to full screen and can't see drip words~~
+- ~~View Feedback shows all feedback for a user on each individual draft~~
+- ~~Mobile Write view TinyMCE auto switches to full screen and can't see drip words~~
 - Mobile View of Feedback Queue has uneven rows
 - Bottom dock in mobile view is off-center
 - Write View collapses and hides drip bank if not filled when window forces min width